AnomalyCLIP: Object-agnostic Prompt Learning for Zero-shot Anomaly Detection: Experiments

 \paragraph{Context optimization} Next we examine key modules in detail.
 The object-agnostic prompt learning is the most effective module, and it is driven by our glocal context optimization, so we consider two different optimization terms, local and global losses, in Eq.~\ref{eq:total_loss}.
 The results are shown in Table~\ref{Context optimization ablation.}.
 Both global and local context optimization contribute to the superiority of AnomalyCLIP.
 Global context optimization helps to capture global anomaly semantics, thus enabling more accurate image-level detection.
 Compared to global context optimization, local context optimization incorporates local anomaly semantics, which improves pixel-level performance and complements image-level performance.
 By synthesizing these two optimization strategies, AnomalyCLIP generally achieves better performance than using them individually.

 \paragraph{DPAM strategy ablation} AnomalyCLIP uses $V$-$V$ self-attention by default.
 Here we study the effectiveness of using two other DPAM strategies, including $Q$-$Q$ and $K$-$K$ self-attention, resulting in two AnomalyCLIP variants, namely AnomalyCLIP$_{qq}$ and AnomalyCLIP$_{kk}$.
 The comparison results are presented in Fig.~\ref{fig8: DPAM component ablation.}.
 AnomalyCLIP$_{qq}$ achieves similar segmentation capabilities as AnomalyCLIP but suffers from degradation in detecting image-level anomalies.
 Conversely, while AnomalyCLIP$_{kk}$ performs well in anomaly classification, its segmentation performance is less effective than AnomalyCLIP and AnomalyCLIP$_{qq}$.
 The $V$-$V$ self-attention is generally recommended in AnomalyCLIP.
+Detailed analysis of DPAM can be seen in Appendix~\ref{Detailed Analysis of DPAM}.